 In 1998, Saratoga Harness changed its name to Saratoga Equine Sports Center.
 The name coincided with additional equine events that were featured at the 190 acre facility.

 High goal polo was contested during August at The Lodge Field and the track hosted the New York State Barrel Racing Championships, the Classic Carriage Competition and local hunter and jumper shows.

 In November of 2002, the New York State Legislature passed a bill allowing video gaming at New York State racetracks.
 The Saratoga County Board of Supervisors voted in February of 2003 to allow video gaming specifically at Saratoga Gaming and Raceway.
 Soon after, Saratoga Equine Sports Center became Saratoga Gaming and Raceway and was the first ‘racino' to open in New York State.
 The property welcomed over 10,000 guests on opening day, January 28, 2004.

 Saratoga Gaming and Raceway opened a 45,000 square foot expansion on May 1, 2007 bringing the total number of gaming machines to 1700.
-Included in the recent expansion is a two-story, Vegas-style night club, Vapor, and the Garden Buffet with seating for over 400 that serves lunch and dinner.
+Included in the recent expansion is a two-story night club, Vapor, and the Garden Buffet with seating for over 400 that serves lunch and dinner.

-Saratoga Gaming and Raceway celebrates its 7th year of operation in 2011.
-In conjunction with this celebration, Saratoga Gaming and Raceway announced the change of its name to Saratoga Casino and Raceway and the extension of hours beginning Monday, January 3.
+Saratoga Gaming and Raceway celebrated its 7th year of operation in 2011.
+In conjunction with this celebration, Saratoga Gaming and Raceway announced the change of its name to Saratoga Casino and Raceway and the extension of hours.

 Other food and beverage options at Saratoga Casino and Raceway include the casual dining restaurant in the gaming area, Lucky Joe's (new for 2011), three bars, a deli located in the mezzanine and Fortunes, a tiered dining room that seats approximately 350 guests and overlooks live harness racing.